wwf2/academic-cv-website/content/post/rtutorial/index.md

 Once you've installed both programs you can launch RStudio like you would any other app.
 RStudio is able to directly interface with R so there's no need to launch the R app.

-Below is a screenshot of the RStudio interface with descriptive labels for each of the four panes.
+Here's a screenshot of the RStudio interface with descriptive labels for each of the four panes.

 <div class="figure">